The Isometry-Dual Property in Flags of Two-Point Algebraic Geometry Codes: Abstract

 \section{Abstract}

 A flag of codes $C_0 \subsetneq C_1 \subsetneq \cdots \subsetneq C_s \subseteq \fq^n$ is said to satisfy the {\it isometry-dual property} if there exists ${\bf x}\in (\mathbb{F}_q^*)^n$ such that the code $C_i$ is {\bf x}-isometric to the dual code $C_{s-i}^\perp$ for all $i=0,\ldots, s$.
 For $P$ and $Q$ rational places in a function field $\cF$, we investigate the existence of isometry-dual flags of codes in the families of two-point algebraic geometry codes where the divisor $D$ is the sum of pairwise different rational places of $\cF$ and $P, Q$ are not in $\supp(D)$.
 We characterize those sequences in terms of $b$ for general function fields.
 We then apply the result to the broad class of Kummer extensions $\cF$ defined by affine equations of the form $y^m=f(x)$, for $f(x)$ a separable polynomial of degree $r$, where $\gcd(r, m)=1$.
-For $P$ the rational place at infinity and $Q$ the rational place associated to one of the roots of $f(x)$, it is shown that the flag of two-point algebraic geometry codes has the isometry-dual property if and only if $m$ divides $2b+1$.
+For $P$ the rational place at infinity and $Q$ the rational place associated to one of the roots of $f(x)$, and for $D$ an $Aut(\cF/\fq)$-invariant sum of rational places of $\cF$, such that $P, Q \notin \supp D$, it is shown that the flag of two-point algebraic geometry codes has the isometry-dual property if and only if $m$ divides $2b+1$.
 At the end we illustrate our results by applying them to two-point codes over several well know function fields.

 \begin{msccodes} 14G50, 11T71, 94B27, 14Q05 \end{msccodes}